Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Conclusion

 Illustrative examples and specific results of our theory are discussed next.
 Unlike in Stokes flow where the particle orientation stays at its initial orientation during sedimentation, we find that viscosity gradients alter the orientation over time.
 When the viscosity gradient is along the external force direction, both prolate and oblate spheroids reach a stable orientation where the longest axis is perpendicular to the viscosity gradient.
 When the viscosity gradient is opposite the external force, the spheroids reach a stable orientation where the longest axis is along to the viscosity gradient.
 We also show that for most initial orientation angles, the spheroid aquires a drift in a direction transverse to its (main) sedimentation direction until its orientation stabilizes, at which point it moves downward.

 When the viscosity gradient and the external force are perpendicular, the plane defined by the viscosity gradient and force is a plane of stability, and the spheroid, irrespective of its initial orientation, will eventually become co-planar with the force and the viscosity gradient.
-Depending on the particle aspect ratio, the spheroid may continue to rotate in this plane or reach a steady orientation.
 For the limiting case of a needle-like particle, the prolate spheroid will orient its projector in the direction of the force, while conversely, for the limiting case of a flat disk, the oblate spheroid will orient its projector in the direction of the viscosity gradient.
 Finally, we note in the general case when the viscosity gradient and external force are neither parallel or perpendicular to each other, the dynamics of the particle is a linear combination of the cases discussed above.

 Throughout the analysis, we have neglected the coupling between the viscosity field and the flow or particle motion.
 Guidelines for incorporating this coupling are presented, using ellipsoidal harmonics to solve the Laplace equation in low $Pe$ limit.
 However, based on previous literature \citep{Vaseem_Elfring_Viscosity} we believe that such an analysis may not yield any novel results not yet accounted for.